ufs-community/land-DA_workflow/docs/source/Glossary.rst

    NUOPC Layer
       The :term:`NUOPC` Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."
-      NUOPC applications are built on four generic components: driver, model, :term:`mediator`, and connector.
+      NUOPC applications are built on four generic components: driver, model, mediator, and connector.
 For more information, visit the `NUOPC website <https://earthsystemmodeling.org/nuopc/>`__.

    NUOPC Cap
    NUOPC Model Cap